-The Oregon Fair Employment Practice Act prohibits employment practices that discriminate on the basis of sex (OR Rev. Stat.
+The Oregon Fair Employment Practices Act prohibits employment practices that discriminate on the basis of sex (OR Rev. Stat.
 Sec.
-659A.001et seq.).
-Generally, discriminating because of sex includes discriminating because of pregnancy, childbirth, and related medical conditions.
-The Act covers all employers, regardless of size.
+659A.001 et seq.).